gundas/ethblokchaintools/src/README.md

 ## Description
 The tools here are based on `nodejs` and us `web3` Ethereum Javascript API.
 Most of the tools assume that there is a local `Geth` instance running exposing RPC endpoint at default `http://localhost:8545`.

-The tools are in alpha version.
+In order to retrieve data from blockchain `Geth` needs to be synchorized (blocks and the state database).

 ## Background information - extracting all contracts' metadata from Ethereum blockchain